Strobilation: Induction in laboratory conditions

 Strobilation is successfully induced in laboratory conditions by intensive feeding and temperature lowering, and also by the effect of artificial compounds.

 Strobilation in helminths

 In cestodes, the whole body except for the head and the neck undergoes strobilation continuously, reflecting the important role reproduction plays in the parasitic mode of life.
-The strobilating section is called strobila, or scolex, and each of its segment is a proglottid.
-As they mature, proglottids are disposed of in the feces of the host.
+The strobilating section is called strobila, or scolex, and each of its segments is a proglottid.
+As they mature, proglottids are disposed in the feces of the host.